North American Table Tennis Championships

 The North American Table Tennis Championships is a table tennis tournament for North America.
 It was first held in 1985 in Lake Placid.
 After this edition the North American Championships were suspended till 1991.
-Since 1991, the tournament was held every year.
+From 1991 to 2015, the tournament was held every year.
+After the introduction of the Pan American Table Tennis Championships in 2017, the North American Championships were not held for a decade before returning in 2026, when the event was staged by ITTF-Americas in the San Francisco Bay Area.